vrsttl/eslint-plugin-granular-selectors/README.md

 If you think I solved one of your headaches, feel free to [tip me](https://revolut.me/attilanknz) with as much money as you see fit.
 This is a Revolut payment link that you can use with Apple Pay too.

 You will find the Repo [here](https://github.com/vrsttl/eslint-plugin-granular-selectors).

+## Changelog

+### Version 1.2.4
+- Added support for object literals in selectors
+- Fixed handling of selectors that return explicit property mappings
+- Improved TypeScript support with better handling of optional chaining

+### Version 1.2.3
+- Initial release
+- Support for ES5 and ES6+ code styles
+- Compatible with ESLint 5 and above
+- Support for TypeScript type annotations
+- Handling of property aliases and default values
+- Support for nested destructuring patterns
+- Preservation of fallback logic (|| and ??)